Ballona Creek Bike Path: Proposed extensions

 Local advocates for active transportation have suggested extending the bike path inland, to the eastern end of the creek in the Mid-City neighborhood.

-The hypothetical “Mid-City Greenway” or “Mid-City Ballona District” would incorporate existing infrastructure like planting beds built in 1974, while adding new stormwater infrastructure, micro-mobility access, and wayfinding markers.
+The hypothetical "Mid-City Greenway" or "Mid-City Ballona District" would incorporate existing infrastructure like planting beds built in 1974, while adding new stormwater infrastructure, micro-mobility access, and wayfinding markers.
 The existing greenway infrastructure is on the south side of the creek, while rest of the bike path is on the north side, so a bridge connecting the banks would possibly be built at Smiley Drive (just east of where the Adams Channel tributary enters Ballona).

 Infrastructure obstacles to connecting the existing bike path with the Mid-City Greenway include a Los Angeles Department of Water and Power facility and a CalTrans maintenance yard.

-A small portion of the proposed bike-path extension would likely need to be cantilevered over the creek but under Interstate 10.

-Additionally, as part of the “Culver City Stormwater Management Master Plan,” there are prelimary plans to combine urban runoff mitigation with a possible bike path extension and a potential Adams Channel Natural Park in the vicinity of the Washington Boulevard and La Cienega Boulevard crossings.
+Additionally, as part of the "Culver City Stormwater Management Master Plan," there are preliminary plans to combine urban runoff mitigation with a possible bike path extension and a potential Adams Channel Natural Park in the vicinity of the Washington Boulevard and La Cienega Boulevard crossings.

+Community meetings about extending the bike path began in autumn 2023.